aidanjalili/Edison/README.md

 directory refer to the date archived (which sometimes is the date sold in the case of a manual sell at closing.
 If the asset was sold through a limit sell it is simply the date archived/the date the asset it would have been sold had the limit order not been filled).

+## What to do when rich/if this actually starts to work

+There isn't much.
+First figure out how much (either as a func. of market cap, or outstanding shares, etc.) Go thru my backtesting, find the max number of tickers invested in in a week.
+Add 2 (j for securituy). then go thru each ticker listed their, find their market cap/outstanding shares, or whatever it is AT THAT TIME of the hypothetical trade.
+Make a list of those, avg it out, use that and multiply by max number of tickers in a weeek found earlier + 2.
+Can also double check that hopefully the stdev of the market caps/outstanding shares or whatever isn't too high.
+Every amnt of money I have in my accnt after that i can trasfer to a savings accnt.
+(Update the 75000 if-statement in code to reflect the avg market cap/whatever * acceptable proportion.)